pbrucla/fuzzing-lab/fuzzing-server-instructions.md

 You can also use the SSH client in WSL or PuTTY if you want, but if you use PuTTY you'll need to follow different steps to generate a key.
 If you want to use VS Code installed locally instead of in your browser, you have to use the Windows OpenSSH client.

+If you have issues using SSH locally, you can use https://shell.cloud.google.com instead, a Linux machine in the cloud accessible via your browser.

 ## SSH keys

 We will use SSH keys to prove our identity to the server.